Nicolejacobus/website/index.markdown

     Outside of work, you can find me learning aerial silks, volunteering with community organisations, or solving cryptic crosswords.<br><br>

-<a href="mailto:hinicole@jacobus.org">Get in touch</a> to find out more about my work or get me involved in your projects.
+<a href="mailto:hinicole@jacobus.org">Get in touch</a> to find out more about my work or to get me involved in your projects.
 I'm always open to discussing new opportunities.
   </div>
 </div>